Saraholoughlin5/Milestone_Project_4/README.md

 #### **Mentor** <a name="mentor"></a>
 Thank you once again to my mentor Spencer Barriball for his advice on the blog and blog comments, and for his guidance.<br>
+Also, thanks to student Sharon-B (blog guidance) and student Ferdosull for support.

 #### **Code**<a name="code"></a>
 The app was created by referring to the Code Institute Boutique Ado Django project.
 Python and JS code was updated as required to reflect functionality and interactivity.
 Bootstrap classes were employed for app layout and style.